zcoo/fluss/website/docs/streaming-lakehouse/overview.md

 To build a Streaming Lakehouse, Fluss maintains a tiering service that compacts real-time data from the Fluss cluster into the data lake format stored in the Lakehouse Storage.
 The data in the Fluss cluster, stored in streaming Arrow format, is optimized for low-latency read and write operations, making it ideal for short-term data storage.
 In contrast, the compacted data in the Lakehouse, stored in Parquet format with higher compression, is optimized for efficient analytics and long-term storage.
-So the data in Fluss cluster serves real-time data layer which retains days with sub-second-level freshness, and the data in Lakehouse serves historical data layer which retains months with minute-level freshness.
+The data in the Fluss cluster serves as a real-time data layer, retaining days of data with sub-second-level freshness.
+In contrast, the data in the Lakehouse serves as a historical data layer, retaining months of data with minute-level freshness.

 ![streamhouse](../assets/streamhouse.png)

 The core idea of Streaming Lakehouse is shared data and shared metadata between stream and Lakehouse, avoiding data duplication and metadata inconsistency.
-Some powerful features it provided are:
+Some powerful features it provides are:

-- **Unified Metadata**: Fluss provides a unified table metadata for both data in Stream and Lakehouse.
-So users only need to handle one table, but can access either the real-time streaming data, or the historical data, or the union of them.
+- **Unified Metadata**: Fluss provides unified table metadata for both data in Stream and Lakehouse.
+Users only need to manage one table and can access real-time streaming data, historical data, or both combined.
-- **Union Reads**: Compute engines perform queries on the table will read the union of the real-time streaming data and Lakehouse data.
+- **Union Reads**: Compute engines that perform queries on the table will read the union of the real-time streaming data and Lakehouse data.
 Currently, only Flink supports union reads, but more engines are on the roadmap.
 - **Real-Time Lakehouse**: The union reads help Lakehouse evolving from near-real-time analytics to truly real-time analytics.
 This empowers businesses to gain more valuable insights from real-time data.
 - **Analytical Streams**: The union reads help data streams to have the powerful analytics capabilities.
 This reduces complexity when developing streaming applications, simplifies debugging, and allows for immediate access to live data insights.
 - **Connect to Lakehouse Ecosystem**: Fluss keeps the table metadata in sync with data lake catalogs while compacting data into Lakehouse.
-This allows external engines like Spark, StarRocks, Flink, Trino to read the data directly by connecting to the data lake catalog.
+As a result, external engines like Spark, StarRocks, Flink, and Trino can read the data directly.
+They simply connect to the data lake catalog.

 Currently, Fluss supports [Paimon](integrate-data-lakes/paimon.md), [Iceberg](integrate-data-lakes/iceberg.md), and [Lance](integrate-data-lakes/lance.md) as Lakehouse Storage, more kinds of data lake formats are on the roadmap.